agendav/agendav/doc/source/admin/upgrading.rst

 Read all the :ref:`releasenotes` starting at the version you are currently using, because some important changes may have happened.
 Apply those changes after updating the files from AgenDAV.

+Make sure your system meets the requirements before upgrading.
+Read the :ref:`requirements` section.

 Upgrading from 1.x.x
 --------------------